jonnydiamond/DatabricksAutomation/README.md

 It is hard to talk about Continuous Deployment without addressing the manner in which that Deployment should look... for example... what branching strategy will be adopted?

 The Branching Strategy will be built out of the box when we dploy our resources in a later step.
-It follows a GithubFlow paradigm to promote rapid Continuous Integration, with some nuances. [^6] (Go into more detail)
+It follows a Github Flow paradigm to promote rapid Continuous Integration, with some nuances. (see link within footnote) [^6]

 <img width="805" alt="image" src="https://user-images.githubusercontent.com/108273509/186166011-527144d5-ebc1-4869-a0a6-83c5538b4521.png">

--   Feature merge to Main: Deploy to Develop Environment
+-   Feature Branch merged to Main Branch: Resource deployment to development environment
--   Merge Request from Main To Release: Deploy to UAT
+-   Merge Request from Main Branch To Release Branch: Deploy to UAT environment
--   Merge Request Approval from Main to Release: Deploy to PreProduction
+-   Merge Request Approval from Main Branch to Release Branch: Deploy to PreProduction environment
--   Tag Release Branch with Stable Version: Deploy to Production
+-   Tag Release Branch with Stable Version: Deploy to Production environment

 # Prerequisites